Gauge Symmetry in Quantum Simulation: Review of Kogut-Susskind formulation

 We can define the projection operator to the gauge-invariant Hilbert space $\mathcal{H}_{\rm inv}$ as

 where the integral is taken by using the Haar measure.
 By using this projection operator, the canonical partition function at temperature $T$ can be written in two ways as~\cite{Hanada:2020uvt}

 and

 The latter expression is directly related to the path-integral formalism with gauge field $A_t$, as shown in Supplementary Material~\ref{sec:path-integral-and-Hamiltonian}.
-The insertion of the projector $\hat{\mathcal{P}}$ means we should identify the states connected by a gauge transformation.
+The insertion of the projector $\hat{\mathcal{P}}$ corresponds to the integration of $A_t$, and it means that we should identify the states connected by a gauge transformation.
+This does not mean we must use gauge singlet; in the path-integral formulation, field configurations related by gauge transformations give the same expectation values for gauge-invariant observables, and corresponding to this, quantum states related by gauge transformations give the same expectation values for gauge-invariant operators in the operator formalism.